rjbrown57/binman/Readme.md

 \* these values are only available to args in postcommands actions.

 ## Binman watch
-If you want to run binman continously, configure the watch portion of your config file and invoke `binman watch`.
+If you want to run binman continuously, configure the watch portion of your config file and invoke `binman watch`.
 This will also expose `/metrics` and `/healthz` on port 9091 by default.
 An example config is below.

 ```
 config: